Residential Treatment Centers in Zion, Illinois

 Troubled teens usually need more support than is available within their own household.
 A caring and supportive family are, unfortunately, not always enough to change the dangerous behaviors of such a child.
 This program offers hope, however, and teaches an actual solution that can transform your daughter into a healthy, productive child, returning them to you a different young person.

-Kansas City Girls Academy is uniquely equipped to assist struggling teen girls who are becoming out of control.
+KCGA Is Uniquely Equipped to assist struggling teen girls who are becoming out of control.
 We are a 15-month residential Christian boarding school with a unique approach.
 Because we have a small student base, we have a more personal approach.
 We also have behind us the experience of Teen Challenge, with over 50 years of history treating people with unhealthy behaviors achieve freedom through a relationship with Jesus Christ.

 More about residential treatment centers for girls in Zion, Illinois:

 Zion is a city in Lake County, Illinois, United States.
 The population was 22,866 at the 2000 census, and estimated at 24,303 as of 2005.
 The city was founded in July 1901 by John Alexander Dowie.
 He also started the Zion Tabernacle of the Christian Catholic Apostolic Church, which was the only church in town.
 It was built in the early 1900s and burned down in 1937.